-Chios is quite possibly the most fascinating island we’ve been to, certainly in Greece.
+Chios Greece is quite possibly the most fascinating island we’ve been to, certainly in Greece.
 We’ve all heard of the popular tourist spots of Crete, Santorini, Mykonos and Corfu, but what about Chios?
-With medieval villages, a unique culture, welcoming locals, exquisite beaches and traditional food and products, what’s not to love?!
+With medieval villages, a unique culture, welcoming locals, exquisite beaches (one of the best beaches in Greece that we saw) and traditional food and products, what’s not to love?!

 Isn’t this what we as travellers are seeking when we set off to see the world?